Grelot/blog/content/articles/style-and-writing-in-the-21-century/index.md

 ## The Problem with Traditional Style Advice

-As writting is the result of a work, we should follow rules from style advice book for instance *The Element of Style* from Edgar White (yes the author of the infamous *Stuart Little*).
+As writting is the result of a work, we should follow rules from style advice book for instance *The Element of Style* from Elwyn Brooks White (yes the author of the infamous *Stuart Little*).
 However such advices are useless to write in the style of the 21st century:
 * Arbitrary list of dos and don'ts based on the tastes and peeves of the authors
 * No principled understanding of how language works